MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/bookings-virtual-appointments.md

 #### On-demand appointment type

 > [!NOTE]
 > This feature requires a Teams Premium license.
-[Learn more about Teams Premium]().
+[Learn more about advanced Virtual Appointments in Teams Premium]().

 Enter a name for the service.
 For example, Drop-in appointment, Account opening, Prescription renewal, Loan consultation, Tax preparation.